flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ### Browser on Remote Device

 If you want to use the MCDU Web Interface from a remote device (e.g. tablet, phone, 2nd PC, etc.) you need to first make sure you can access the MCDU Web Interface on your PC by allowing incoming network connections to the server through your Windows Firewall.
-See how to do this here: [Windows Firewall](#windows-firewall)
+See how to do this here: [Firewall Configuration](#firewall-configuration).

 The MCDU Server command window tries to detect your IP address.
 Use the `http://xxx.xxx.xxx.xxx:8125` address and enter it into your browser on the remote device.